Exploring Music

 About prashant bhatt

-A psychologist, interested in mindfulness practices.
-I practiced medicine as a radiologist for 23 years in India and Libya as a radiologist before shifting to Canada.
+A psychotherapist, interested in mindfulness practices.
+I have practiced Imaging since 1993, in India, Canada, Libya and integrate these life experiences in my work as a counsellor.
 A regular diarist, journaling since 1983 Reading journal : gracereadings.com

 This entry was posted in life and tagged , , , , , , .
 Bookmark the permalink.